wingolab-org/pecaller/README.md

 ## Basecalling

+- place all pileup files into a single directory and use `pecaller` launched from that directory.
+- The user specified bed file can restrict calling to sites within the file.
+The chromosome order must be _exactly_ the same as in the `sdx` file of the indexed genome.
-- place all pileup files into a single directory and call using `pecaller` launched from that directory.
-Note: if you experience a segmentation fault just after running the command it is likely that you have not supplied the command correctly.
-An `argtable3` or `getopt` interface would be a nice addition.
+- Note: if you experience a segmentation fault just after running the command it is likely that you have not supplied the command correctly.
+It is easy to miss a parameter, and an `argtable3` or `getopt` interface is on our wish list.
 - `pecaller` will make a base and snp file for all sites in the user supplied region (or every site covered in the pileup file if one is not provided).

 ## Merging basecall files together

 - You may have multiple base and snp files from different basecall runs that would be nice to be merged together.
-To do this, place all of the called files (i.e., snp, base, and indel files) into the same directory (or symlink them) and use `make_snplist_formerge.pl` to create a "good" and "bad" list of sites, based on variants sites in the snpfiles.
+- To do this, place all of the called files (i.e., snp, base, and indel files) into the same directory (or symlink them) and use `make_snplist_formerge.pl` to create a "good" and "bad" list of sites, based on variants sites in the snpfiles.
 Then provide `pecall_merger` with the base files and sites that should be merged.

 ## Adding Indels to the snpfiles